 |Some||Algunos||No trabajo algunos lunes||I do not work on some Mondays.|

-Of course, learning mere words are not enough to establish a more comprehensive form of communication.
+Of course, learning mere words is not enough to establish a more comprehensive form of communication.
 To express yourself better and give you a brief idea on how to use the days of the week in a sentence, we have prepared some of the most common phrases that you will probably find yourself wanting to use in the future.

 |Today is Monday||Hoy es lunes|